NVIDIA/NeMo/docs/source/common/s3_checkpointing.rst

 ================

 Used to operate on strings by checking if they are S3 dirpaths, or convert a bucket and key into an s3 dirpath.
-This has NO dependencies on what's required for the S3Utils class, and can be used with without any new dependencies.
+This has no reliance on the S3Utils utility class, and can be used without any new dependencies.

 S3 Demands and ExpManager Details When Running at Scale
 =======================================================

-When there are many ranks loading from S3, there can be slowdown or throttling errors.
+Typically, in the ExpManager, every rank looks for the checkpoint file to  load from.
+At large scale, there can be thousands of ranks querying S3 for dirpaths which can cause slowdown or throttling errors.

-To avoid overloading S3, when resuming from a checkpoint only rank 0 needs to identify the checkpoint path and find the correct resumption file.
+To avoid overloading S3 when resuming from a checkpoint only rank 0 needs to identify the checkpoint path and find the correct resumption file.
+Rank 0 will broadcast the checkpoint path to the other ranks.

 .. code-block:: bash

     trainer._checkpoint_connector = NeMoCheckpointConnector(trainer)

+The NeMoModelCheckpoint setup() method will automatically broadcast the checkpoint path.

 The NeMoCheckpointConnector is defined in the exp_manager.py file, and uses the broadcasted checkpoint path founds by rank 0 on all ranks when resuming training from an existing checkpoint.

-The NeMoModelCheckpoint setup() method broadcasts the checkpoint path.
+The setting of the trainer._checkpoint_connector needs to happen before the ExpManager call as the ExpManager updates the trainer's checkpoint connector.